oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

   before the salutation is returned by getSalutation

 To use this hook, you need to create a class with a method named modifySalutation.
-The method in your class should only expect one parameter which is a reference to an array with the following
+The method in your class should expect two parameters.
+The first one is a reference to an array with the following
 structure:

 array('dear' => String, 'title' => String, 'name' => String)

+The second parameter is an user object \Tx_Seminars_Model_FrontEndUser.

 Your class then needs to be included and registered like in this
 example: